Note

 Number of echoes

 The user can provide the number of echoes that the circuit will perform.
 This will determine the amount of delay and echo gates.
-As the number of echoes increases, the total time of the circuit will grow.
-The echoes decrease the effects of \(T_{1}\) noise and frequency inaccuracy estimation.
-Due to that, the Hahn Echo experiment improves our estimate for \(T_{2}\).
+The echoes decrease the effects of T1 noise and frequency inaccuracy estimation.
+Due to that, the Hahn Echo experiment improves our estimate for T2.
 In the following code, we will compare results of the Hahn experiment with 0 echoes and 1 echo.
 The analysis should fail for the circuit with 0 echoes.
-In order to see it, we will add frequency to the qubit and see how it affect the estimated \(T_2\).
-The list delays is the times provided to each delay gate, not the total delay time.
+In order to see it, we will add frequency to the qubit and see how it affect the estimated T2.

 import numpy as np